 Although transmission line arresters (TLAs) have been used for decades to increase reliability and availability of transmission lines, some grid operators are still reluctant to apply them on their networks.
 This is due to a variety of factors including lack of confidence in TLA technology in general, past negative experience or simply not being convinced by the arguments for such an investment.

-This edited contribution to INMR by Philipp Raschke, Manager R&D at Tridelta Meidensha in Germany, aims to build confidence in line arrester technology, especially of the non-gapped type (NGLA).
+This edited past contribution to INMR by Philipp Raschke, R&D Manager at Tridelta Meidensha in Germany, aimed to build confidence in line arrester technology, especially of the non-gapped type (NGLA).
 It provides solutions to existing difficulties and also offers guidance on construction for NGLA designs, suitable quality assessment procedures and best practices for their application on transmission conductors and towers.
-Finally, preliminary results of a specific mechanical investigation are discussed as part of current standardization work for the upcoming line arrester standard, IEC 60099-11.
+Finally, results of a specific mechanical investigation are discussed as part of standardization work for line arrester standard, IEC 60099-11.

 The fact that IEEE and IEC are now co-operating on a harmonized standard exclusively for line arresters bodes well for improvement in line arrester technology as well as product quality.
 In the past, line arresters received almost no attention in international standardization, in spite of the growing number of such projects worldwide.
 However, starting in 2011 externally gapped line arresters (EGLAs) – one of the two versions of TLAs – received a separate IEC 60099-8 due to their air gap.
 NGLAs were given attention for the first time in Annex H of IEC 60099-4 Ed.3.0.